Cassidy (Overwatch): Promotion and reception

 Cassidy was first unveiled as a playable character at the PAX East convention in June 2015.
+To promote Overwatch and the character, Blizzard Entertainment released a cosplay guide and promotional images themed around holidays.

 Joseph Knoop of The Daily Dot felt the character's personality was the most significant factor for his appeal, noting that while he felt the character's gameplay was lacking there was "no getting around the fact that a cowboy with 'BAMF' on his belt buckle and a robotic arm is totally awesome".
 Author Matt Margini cited Cassidy as an example of the enduring nature of the cowboy aesthetic, stating that Overwatch wouldn't be the same without the "(literal) straight shooter who keeps the game tethered both thematically and mechanically to more grounded forms of gunplay.
 Cass Marshall of Polygon stated that while Cassidy was "a silly character", it was part of his charm, and in some ways represents the best parts of the franchise's setting.
 They additionally praised the character's sense of decency, putting others before himself or the mission to keep them safe and his interactions that contrasted against the more stern faces of the Overwatch group.
-Marshall hoped to see more of the character, stating that despite Cassidy's flaws "he still manages to be one of Overwatchs best heroes, and that’s something we can all admire."
+Marshall hoped to see more of the character, stating that despite Cassidy's flaws "he still manages to be one of Overwatchs best heroes, and that's something we can all admire."